 Eggs Benedict, spoils from the breakfast buffet, and fried rice.

 The staff operated at the level you’d expect from a resort in this price range.
 That is to say, extremely friendly and hospitable.
 The only complaint I have is that we were a little bummed that when we stayed there wasn’t an option to dine-in our villa with room service.
 It seemed like such a shame and a waste of the adorable cafe table on the first floor of our treehouse.
 Not to mention, privately dining in our villa would’ve been a lot more romantic!
-However, I’ve seen that they’ve seen added in-villa dining as an option on their website, so I’m assuming that reflects a new policy change.
+However, I’ve seen that they’ve since added in-villa dining as an option on their website, so I’m assuming that reflects a new policy change.

 Welcome drinks at check-in and complementary locally-sourced liquors in your Treehouse.